Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 | Agent 3    | 2     | Online |
 | Agent 4    | 2     | Online |
 ```

+Common conditions:

+- The limit is 2 conversations per agent.
+- Automatic Conversation Reassignment is activated.
+- Automatic Conversation Assignment is activated.
+- Auto Assign Conversations to a Busy Agent is activated or deactivated.

 **Example 1**

-Condition:
+Additional conditions:

 - 4 conversations are created.

-Result: The first two conversations will be assigned to Agent 1, and the rest two will be assigned to Agent 2.
-Agent 3 and Agent 4 will remain unassigned.
+Result: Agent 1 will handle the first two conversations, Agent 2 will handle the next two conversations, while Agent 3 and Agent 4 will remain unassigned.

 **Example 2**

-Condition:
+Additional conditions:

 - 5 conversations are created.

-Result: The first two conversations will be assigned to Agent 1, and the two will be assigned to Agent 2.
+Result: The first two conversations will be assigned to Agent 1, and the next two will be assigned to Agent 2.
 Agent 3 will have one conversation, and Agent 4 will remain unassigned.

-**Example 2**
+**Example 3**

-Condition:
+Additional conditions:

 - 5 conversations are created.
-- Allows conversation assignments for busy agents to be activated.
-- Agent 1 has changed status to Busy after the conversation assignment.
+- Agent 1 has changed the status to Busy after the conversation assignment.

-Result: When Agent 1 has changed status from online to busy, two conversations will be assigned to an agent, and two conversations will remain unassigned.
+Result: The first two conversations will be assigned to Agent 1, and the next two will be assigned to Agent 2.
+Agent 3 will have one conversation, and Agent 4 will remain unassigned.
+When Agent 1 has changed the status from `Online` to `Busy`, two conversations will remain assigned to this agent.

 ### Scenario 3